Carbofos poisoning; Compound 4049 poisoning; Cythion poisoning; Fosfothion poisoning; Mercaptothion poisoning

 Malathion is used in agriculture to kill and control insects on crops and in gardens.
 The government also uses it to kill mosquitoes in large outdoor areas.

-Malathion may also be found in certain products to kill head lice.
+Malathion may also be found in certain products used to kill head lice.

 Below are symptoms of malathion poisoning in different parts of the body.